-Such international transfers shall take place only if the conditions in Chapter V of the GDPR are met, i.e. if either an adequacy decision pursuant to Article 45 GDPR or any other appropriate safeguard pursuant to Article 46 GDPR is in place, irrespective of whether the entity receiving the data in the third country is the CSP itself or subprocessor engaged by the CSP.
+Such international transfers shall take place only if the conditions in Chapter V of the GDPR are met, e.g. if either an adequacy decision pursuant to Article 45 GDPR or any other appropriate safeguard pursuant to Article 46 GDPR is in place, irrespective of whether the entity receiving the data in the third country is the CSP itself or subprocessor engaged by the CSP.
 Any transfers of personal data to a third country outside the European Economic Area undertaken by the CSP must be transparent to the Customer.

-- [5.4.A] CSP shall utilize the appropriate mechanisms permitted by law when transferring personal information.
-Protective controls must be in place to ensure the security of data transfer. - [5.4.B] CSP shall only transfer data to a third country outside the EEA if and so far reflected by the Cloud Service Agreement. - [5.4.C] CSP shall ensure that transfers of data to a third country outside the EEA meet the requirements of GDPR, Chapter V. - [5.4.D] CSP shall establish documented procedures to assess whether a country that is the destination of a data transfer is subject to an adequacy decision of the Commission. - [5.4.E] Where the destination of a data transfer is to a country that is outside the European Economic Area, but where that country is subject of an adequacy finding by the Commission (as in Article 45 GDPR), the transfer may take place without specific authorization or additional safeguards. - [5.4.F] For data transfers with a destination that is outside the European Economic Area, but where that country is not subject of an adequacy finding by the Commission, the CSP shall establish documented procedures to safeguard and document that no transfer of data takes place without appropriate safeguards in place, including enforceable data subject rights and legal remedies for data subjects.
+[5.4.A] CSP shall utilize the appropriate mechanisms permitted by law when transferring Customer Personal Data.
+Protective controls must be in place to ensure the security of data transfer.

+[5.4.B] CSP shall only transfer Customer Personal Data to a third country outside the EEA if and so far, reflected by the Cloud Service Agreement.

+[5.4.C] CSP shall ensure that transfers of data to a third country outside the EEA, that the CSP initiates, meet the requirements of GDPR, Chapter V.

+[5.4.D] CSP shall continue to assess and monitor whether a country that is the destination of a data transfer under the Cloud Service Agreement is subject to an adequacy decision of the Commission.

+[5.4.E] For data transfers with a destination that is outside the European Economic Area the CSP shall document what transfer is based on what safeguards under Chapter V of the GDPR and shall establish documented procedures to safeguard that no transfer of data takes place without appropriate safeguards in place.